 from “Believing in God Should Focus on Reality, Not Religious Rituals” in The Word Appears in the Flesh

-If your faith is not built upon the foundation of obedience to God, then you will ultimately be punished as a result of opposing God.
-All those who do not seek obedience to God in their faith oppose God.
-God asks that people seek the truth, that they thirst for God’s words, and eat and drink God’s words, and put them into practice, so that they may achieve obedience to God.
-If your motivations are truly thus, then God will surely raise you up, and will surely be gracious toward you.
-No one can doubt this, and no one can change it.
-If your motivations are not for the sake of obedience to God, and you have other aims, then all that you say and do—your prayers before God, and even your every action—will be in opposition to God.
-You may be soft-spoken and mild-mannered, your every action and expression may look right, you may appear to be one who obeys, but when it comes to your motivations and your views about faith in God, everything you do is in opposition to God, and evil.
-People who appear as obedient as sheep, but whose hearts harbor evil intentions, are wolves in sheep’s clothing, they directly offend God, and God will not spare a single one of them.
-The Holy Spirit will reveal every one of them, so all can see that every one of those who are hypocritical will be surely detested and rejected by the Holy Spirit.
-Don’t worry: God will deal with and resolve each of them in turn.
+Why do you believe in God?
+Most people are confounded by this question.
+They always have two entirely different viewpoints about the practical God and the God in heaven, which shows that they believe in God not in order to obey Him, but to receive certain benefits, or to escape the suffering that disaster brings; only then are they somewhat obedient.
+Their obedience is conditional; it is for the sake of their own personal prospects, and forced upon them.
+So, just why do you believe in God?
+If it is solely for the sake of your prospects and your fate, then it would be better if you did not believe at all.
+Belief such as this is self-deception, self-reassurance, and self-admiration.
+If your faith is not built upon the foundation of obedience to God, then you will ultimately be punished for opposing Him.
+All those who do not seek obedience to God in their faith oppose Him.
+God asks that people seek the truth, that they thirst for His words, eat and drink His words, and put them into practice, so that they may achieve obedience to God.
+If these are your true intentions, then God will surely raise you up, and will surely be gracious toward you.
+This is undoubtable and unchangeable.
+If your intention is not to obey God, and you have other aims, then all that you say and do—your prayers before God, and even your every action—will be in opposition to Him.
+You may be soft-spoken and mild-mannered, your every action and expression may look proper, and you may appear to be one who obeys, but when it comes to your intentions and your views about faith in God, everything you do is in opposition to God; everything you do is evil.
+People who appear as obedient as sheep, but whose hearts harbor evil intentions, are wolves in sheep’s clothing.
+They directly offend God, and God will not spare a single one of them.
+The Holy Spirit will reveal each and every one of them and show everybody that all those who are hypocrites will, with certainty, be detested and rejected by the Holy Spirit.
+Worry not: God will reckon with and dispose of every last one of them in turn.

 from “In Your Faith in God You Should Obey God” in The Word Appears in the Flesh